US STOCKS-Futures flat, but crude oil sharply lower

 of that magnitude since December.

-Over the past 14 sessions, the S&P 500 has moved an average of
+Greece.
+Over the past 14 sessions, the S&P 500 has moved an

-21.06 points from its peak to its trough, down from an average
+average of 21.06 points from its peak to its trough, down from

 falling to 293,000 from 304,000 in the latest week.
 The February